Disentangling Object Motion and Occlusion for Unsupervised Multi-frame Monocular Depth: Experiments

 \subsection{Implementation Details:}

 We use frames $\{I_{t-1}, I_{t}, I_{t+1}\}$ for training and $\{I_{t-1}, I_{t}\}$ for testing.
-An off-the-shelf semantic segmentation model EffcientPS~\cite{efficientps} is employed to generate the dynamic category segmentation mask $S$.
-Note that we do not need instance-level masks and inter-frame correspondences, all dynamic objects are projected together at once.
-ResNet18~\cite{resnet} pre-trained on ImageNet~\cite{imagenet} is used as the backbone.
-Our model is trained using an Adam~\cite{adam} optimizer with a learning rate of $10^{-4}$ for 10 epochs, which takes about $10$ hours on a single Nvidia A100 GPU.
+All dynamic objects is this paper are determined by an off-the-shelf semantic segmentation model EffcientPS~\cite{efficientps}.
+Note that we do not need instance-level masks and inter-frame correspondences, all dynamic category pixels are projected together at once.
+All network modules including the depth prior net $\theta_{DPN}$ are trained together from scratch or ImageNet~\cite{imagenet} pre-training.
+ResNet18~\cite{resnet} is used as the backbone.
+We use the Adam~\cite{adam} optimizer with a learning rate of $10^{-4}$ to train for 10 epochs, which takes about $10$ hours on a single Nvidia A100 GPU.